-I am pleased to confirm that the measures adopted were effective, disruption to the continuity of our operations was negligible and the Company was able to provide safe and reliable generation of electricity to the Sultanate of Oman throughout the year.
+We closely monitored the situation throughout the year to ensure the continuity of our operations was not impacted.
+I am pleased to confirm that the measures adopted were effective, and the Company was able to provide safe and reliable generation of electricity to the Sultanate of Oman throughout the year.
+We will continue to closely monitor the situation and take necessary actions to keep our employees and community safe.